TKleanthousT/stanley_cbp/docs/installation.md

 This installs the latest published version of Stanley and all required dependencies.

 # Installing from a Local Wheel
-If you have a locally built wheel (for example, stanley-0.1.X-py3-none-any.whl), install it with: pip install dist/stanley_cbp-0.1.X-py3-none-any.whl
+If you have a locally built wheel (for example, stanley_cbp-0.1.X-py3-none-any.whl), install it with: pip install dist/stanley_cbp-0.1.X-py3-none-any.whl
 Replace 0.1.X with the correct version number.

 # Verifying the Installation
-Check that Stanley imports correctly: python -c "import stanley_cbp; print(stanley.version)" If this prints a version number without errors, the installation succeeded.
+Check that Stanley imports correctly: python -c "import stanley_cbp; print(stanley_cbp.version)" If this prints a version number without errors, the installation succeeded.

 # Optional: Using Jupyter Notebooks